Airlines issue travel waivers ahead of massive 'bomb cyclone' – KION546

 The waiver is for travel that was booked from December 22 to December 25.
 More than a dozen airports come under the waiver, including Austin, Dallas/Fort Worth, El Paso and Houston.

-United East Coast waivers: This is for passengers who purchased a ticket with United by this past Sunday, December 18, for travel between December 22 and December 25.
+United East Coast waivers: This is for passengers who purchased a ticket with United by December 18, for travel between December 22 and December 25.

 About 50 airports come under this waiver, including Boston, Charlotte, Cleveland, Nashville, all the major New York City airports, Philadelphia, Toronto (Canada) and Washington, DC.